Deep Linear Probe Generators for Weight Space Learning

 \subsection{A Simple Probing Baseline}

 As we believe probing should be an effective way of analyzing neural networks, we begin by testing its raw capabilities.
 We take a vanilla probing approach, without any enhancements or modifications, that optimizes all probes $p_1,p_2, ..., p_k$ with latent optimization (i.e., optimizing their values directly) and uses a simple MLP classifier for $C$.
 We compare this vanilla probing to its top competitors.
 First, a graph based approach (Neural Graphs) \citep{neural_graphs} which treats each neuron of the network as a node and operates a transformer on the resulting computational graph.
 Second, weight statistics (StatNN) \citep{statnn} which extracts simple statistics from the flattened weights and biases of a network and trains a simple predictor over them.
 We test all approaches on $4$ popular benchmarks.
 For dataset classification, we measure the accuracy for MNIST \cite{mnist} INRs digit prediction and Fashion-MNIST \cite{fmnist} INRs class prediction, both provided by \citet{dws}.
-For generalization error prediction, we measure the Kendall's $\tau$ for CIFAR10-GS \citep{statnn} and CIFAR10-Wild-Park \citep{neural_graphs}.
+For generalization error prediction, we use the CIFAR10-GS \citep{statnn} and CIFAR10-Wild-Park \citep{neural_graphs} benchmarks, measuring the Kendall's $\tau$ metric as common in weight-space learning evaluation.
+The Kendall's $\tau$ is a statistic used to measure the correlation agreement between two rankings, where $1$ indicates perfect correlation, and $-1$ indicates perfect negative correlation.
 The results are presented in Tab. \ref{tab:probe_vs_graph}.
 It is clear that (i) with enough probes, vanilla probing is able to perform better than a graph based approach that does not use probing. (ii) Graph based approaches become comparable to vanilla probing only when incorporating probing features.
 This shows the promise of probing methods.
 Additionally, in Sec. \ref{sec:results} we demonstrate that probing also requires much less computational resources than graph based methods.